Robina Foundation Human Rights Fellows

 Brittan Heller graduated from the Yale Law School in 2009.
-Brittan received a Robina Fellowship to spend six months in 2009 working as an intern at the Prosecution Section of the Office of the Prosecutor at the International Criminal Court (“ICC”) at the Hague.
-Brittan was one of sixteen people on the Prosecutor’s team in the ICC’s prosecution of Thomas Lubanga Dyilo.
+She received a Robina Fellowship to spend six months working in the Prosecution Section of the Office of the Prosecutor at the International Criminal Court.
+Heller was one of sixteen people on the Prosecutor’s team in the case of the Prosecutor v.
+Germain Katanga and Mathieu Ngudjolo Chui.

 Heller is also a graduate of Stanford University, having earned a BA with distinction and an MA in English.
 During law school, she interned for the United Nations Human Rights Committee, the International Criminal Tribunal for Rwanda, the International Crisis Group’s Africa Program, and the War Crimes Issues Office in the Office of the Secretary of State.

 After her Robina Fellowship, Heller was selected as a Luce Scholar and placed in South Korea, where she joined the Korean Public Interest Lawyers Group to assist with North Korean refugee affairs.
 From 2010-2011, she was in Kabul, Afghanistan working for the Afghanistan Legal Education Project of Stanford Law School.